npretto/clayio-hxterns/README.md

 ==============

 Haxe externs for Clay.io js API

-These have been generated automatically so there may be errors.
+Thise externs have been generated automatically with https://github.com/jgranick/buildhx so there may be errors.

+If you want to regenerate them use `haxelib run buildhx clay.xml`

 Installation
 ===========